 Yes.
 All residual payments received from the Fund are subject to reporting as earned income and you will need to report your deferred wage payments to all appropriate agencies, including those that administer unemployment and disability insurance.

 Can these payments be garnished or attached for child support, tax liens, etc?

 Yes.
-As wages these payments are subject to garnishment for tax liens, child support payments, and other applicable obligations by authorized agencies.
+The payments are wages, and therefore subject to garnishment for tax liens, child support payments, and other applicable obligations by authorized agencies.

 I am a non-U.S. or Canadian musician that is credited with the Fund.
-Do I need to have a Tax Identificiation Number (TIN) in order to receive payments?
+Do I need to have a Tax Identification Number (TIN) in order to receive payments?

-No. Non-resident alients without a TIN can elect to sign a waiver form authorizing the Fund to withhold the default statutory U.S. tax obligation (currently 30% of the gross amount).
-To download the Fund's Waiver Form CLICK HERE .
-Additional information regarding non-resident alien taxation can be found at:
+No. Non-resident aliens without a TIN can elect to sign a waiver form (PDF) authorizing the Fund to withhold the default statutory U.S. tax obligation (currently 30% of the gross amount).
+Learn more about non-resident alien taxation (www.artistsfromabroad.org).